Christina P. Mason, DDS

-I am certified in Invisalign, the clear alternative to conventional braces, and I am a Preferred Provider for Invisalign.
+I am certified in Invisalign, the clear alternative to conventional braces, and I am a Gold Plus Provider for Invisalign.
 I have taken many courses in creating computer-assisted porcelain restorations, which allows me to provide the finest in ceramic restorations available today, in durability, precision fit, and long-lasting beautiful esthetic.

 I hold a certification through Great Lakes Education in dentistry for the Cerec machine, which produces computer-assisted dental restorations of the highest quality in an hour.

-For the last 28 years, I have fulfilled my promise to myself that I would be a different kind of dentist – one who gently and skillfully helps the people who count on me.
+For the last 28 years, I have pushed myself--with education, technology, mentors, and team--to fulfill my promise that I would be a different kind of dentist – one who gently and skillfully helps the people who count on me.